 Etching Aluminum Creates a Fantastic Look

-Etching!
+Etching and engraving!
 At first thought, this is going to be a lot of work and I am not sure if it will add to my DIY Home Decor as I had imagined it.
 A shiny object without color?
 Hmmm...maybe it was time to open my mind about the possibilities!
+I love looking at etchings and engravings as I am sure there was a lot of love and heart into each piece.

 One more thought and that was what could I design that would fit into my current small craft room?